Dahlem, North Rhine-Westphalia

-Dahlem is a municipality in the district of Euskirchen.
-It has the lowest population density and population of all municipalities of in the state of North Rhine-Westphalia, Germany.
+Dahlem is a municipality in the district of Euskirchen, in the state of North Rhine-Westphalia, Germany.
+It has the lowest population density and population of all the state's municipalities.
 It is located in the Eifel hills, approx. 35 km south-west of Euskirchen.
 The small medieval town Kronenburg is part of the municipality.

 Geography

-Dahlem is located in the northern Eifel region in the High Fens – Eifel Nature Park between Blankenheim in the Northeast and Stadtkyll the southwest.
+Dahlem is located in the northern Eifel region in the High Fens – Eifel Nature Park, between Blankenheim in the northeast and Stadtkyll in the southwest.
 The Kyll flows through the region from the Glaadtbach.
-The Heidenköpfe lie in the Ripsdorfer forest to the east.
+The Heidenköpfe summits lie in the Ripsdorfer forest to the east.